raphafe96/ViBra/playground/README.md

     EXCLUD spec 1 6 38

-⚠️ Only use `EXCLUD` with point group `C1` for now.
-Combining it with SA-VCI (any other point group) will give incorrect irrep assignments and, consequently, incorrect symmetry-restricted VCI results.

 ### Example: 0 Force-Field Terms by Index-Distinctness

 To zero only the fully off-diagonal cubic terms (Φ_ijk, 3 distinct indices):